Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 2.4) Bladder stones or crystals

-Mineral buildup can irritate the bladder lining and cause bleeding.
-Some stones show up on X-ray; others need ultrasound.
+Stones and crystals can irritate the bladder lining and cause bleeding, pain, and repeated litter box trips.
+Some stones are visible on X-ray; others may need ultrasound.

 2.5) Trauma